TUT888/trip-planner-pro/README.md

 ### Trip Management

 - Trip owners can create trips, reset trip data, delete trips, and share trips with other users by email.
-- Owners and guests can export the currently selected trip as JSON.

 ### Packing Checklist